RX-M/kubecon-eu-2022/rx-m-net-101-kubecon-eu-2022.md

 / #
 ```

-Note that you IP addresses will likely be different that the examples here.
+Note that your IP addresses will likely be different than the example here.
 Try pinging the web pod from the client pod:

+> N.B.
+Be sure to use the IP of your web pod from the listing above, not the IP in the example below.

 ```
 / # ping -c 3 10.0.0.128